-2014 Annual Report Questions
+2015 Annual Report Questions

-Repo rt Information
+Repo t Information

-1. Confirm Your Institution: , Start Survey"
+1. Confirm Your Institution: " Start Survey"

 2. Name of individual preparing report:

 3. Phone number of person preparing report:

-1 E mail of paragraphy proparing reports

 4. E-mail of person preparing report:

 5a.
-Provide the URL (link) from the college website

-5b. to the section of the college catalog which states the accredited status with ACCJC: [Additional information: Refer to the ACCJC Policy on Institute, Policy on Public Disclosure and Confidentiality, Responsibilities of the Commission and Member Institute the Accreditation Reference Handbook online at www.a and Policies section.
-The college must also post prograte accreditation in the college catalog and on the college include name, address, telephone number, and the material be made.
-Accreditor website information would also be provided the URL (link) from the college website to the college's online statement of accredited status with ACCJC: and Policy on Rig tions.
-These can accic.org in the P am or other special website.
-The info anner in which co ghts and be found in ublications al prmation must mplaints can
+Provide the URL (link) from the college website to the section of the college catalog which states the accredited status with ACCJC: [Additional instructions: Refer to the ACCJC Policy on Estatus, Policy on Public Disclosure and Confidentiality, Responsibilities of the Commission and Member Institute the Accreditation Reference Handbook online at www.a and Policies section.
+The college must also post progra accreditation in the college catalog and on the college include name, address, telephone number, and the made be made.
+Posting a link to accreditor websites is also and Policy on Rig tions.
+These can accic.org in the Po am or other special website.
+The info anner in which co ghts and be found in ublications al ormation must

+5b.
+Provide the URL (link) from the college website to the college's online statement of accredited status with ACCJC:

 Heado count Enrollment Data

-6. Total unduplicated headcount enrollment Fall 2013:
+6. Total unduplicated headcount enrollment Fall 2014: Fall 2013: Fall 2012:

-Fall 2012:

-Fall 2011:

-[Additional Instructions: Unduplicated headcount should when the general enrollment period ends (may be referr be based on the ed to as first cens enrollments us date).]
+[Additional Instructions: Unduplicated headcount should credit enrollments when the general enrollment period er census date).] be based on the onds (may be refer credit and non- red to as first

-7. Total unduplicated headcount enrollment in degree applicable
+7. Total unduplicated headcount enrollment in degree credit courses for fall 2014: applicable

-Gettin g Started 2014 Annual Report page 3 8.
-Headcount enrollment in pre-collegiate credit courses (which do not count toward degree requirements) for fall 2013: 9.
-Number of courses offered via distance education: Fall 2013: Fall 2012: Fall 2011: 10.
-Number of programs offered via distance education: [Additional Instructions: This is the number of programs w hich can be offe ered fully online.]
-11. Total unduplicated headcount enrollment in all types of Distance Education Fall 2013: Fall 2012: Fall 2011: [Additional Instructions: Provide unduplicated enrollment education courses.
-Distance Education is defined as education to the technologies listed below to deliver instruction to a from the instructor and to support regular and substantications and the instructor, either synchronously or asy courses or online portions of courses are primarily for rethe instructor and student submission of assignments as likely fall under the definition of correspondence education.
-The technologies may include: the Internet; of transmissions through open broadcast, closed circuit, callines, fiber optics, satellite, or wireless communications or video cassettes, DVDs, and CDROMs, if the cassettes, in a course in conjunction with any of the other technologies. ucation that use students who a ve interaction by the control of t es one or more are separated between the fonline s posted by as, they will distance roway e, broadband conferencing;
+Getting Started 2015 Annual Report page 3 8.
+Headcount enrollment in pre-collegiate credit courses (which count toward degree requirements) for fall 2014: ch do not 9.
+Number of courses offered via distance education: Fall 2014: Fall 2013: Fall 2012: 10.
+Number of programs which may be completed via dist education: ance [Additional Instructions: This is the number of programs wh ered fully online.]
+11. Total unduplicated headcount enrollment in all Fall 2014: types of Distance Education Fall 2013: Fall 2012: [Additional Instructions: Provide unduplicated enrollment education courses.
+Distance Education is defined as educ of the technologies listed below to deliver instruction to st from the instructor and to support regular and substantive students and the instructor, either synchronously or asyncourses or online portions of courses are primarily for reat the instructor and student submission of assignments and likely fall under the definition of correspondence education education.
+The technologies may include: the Internet; or transmissions through open broadcast, closed circuit, cab lines, fiber optics, satellite, or wireless communications de or video cassettes, DVDs, and CDROMs, if the cassettes, Din a course in conjunction with any of the other technologies. cation that use sudents who are interaction chronously.
+It is a constant of the constant of th es one or more are separated between the fonline ls posted by as, they will distance roway e, broadband conferencing;

-12. Total unduplicated headcount enrollment in all types of Correspondence Education
+12. Total unduplicated headcount enrollment in all types Fall 2014:

+of Correspondence Education